Uniform Advantage and AACN Nursing Scholarship: About the award

 The Uniform Advantage/AACN Excellence in Academics Nursing Scholarship is awarded to two recipients each fall and spring semester in the form of $2500 per winner.
 The deadline to apply for the scholarship is September 30 for fall and January 31, for spring.
 In order to qualify for entry the students must fill out the application form, have a minimum G.P.A. of 3.5 and write and submit a 250 word essay detailing their career goals and financial needs.
-Applications for the scholarship can be found at the Uniform Advantage' and AACN's websites.

 Judging process

 Each semester, around 300 applications are received.
 The applications for the scholarship are carefully reviewed by the AACN and narrowed down to a group of finalists; the qualifications of the applicants are then checked.
 After deciding on a concrete group of finalists, the entries are sent on to Uniform Advantage where a panel of judges chooses a winner.
 Winners are chosen based on the information provided in their essay.